Winter wellbeing checklists

 You may find it helpful to have prescriptions delivered, some pharmacies do it free of charge.

-If you own your own property and are living in a cold or damp home, contact Home Plus (Leeds) for a free home visit (subject to eligibility) on 0113 240 6009 – they will provide help and guidance around heating and hot water repairs and servicing, energy efficiency measures or replacement heating systems.
+If you are living in a cold or damp home, contact Home Plus (Leeds) for a Free home visit (subject to eligibility) on 0113 240 6009 – they will provide help and guidance around heating/hot water repairs and servicing, energy efficiency measures or replacement heating systems.

-On the local Money Information Centre website you will find details on where to access free, independent, and confidential advice and support in the following areas:
+The website is available at Leeds Money Information Centre website you can find details on where to access free, independent and confidential advice and support for a range of money related issues including:

 1. Debt and money advice